Anello-Photonics/docs-A1/docs/setup_troubleshooting.rst

 Connect to ANELLO Unit
 ----------------------------

-For information on the interfaces, ports, and baud rates for your ANELLO unit, see `Communication & Messaging <https://docs-a1.readthedocs.io/en/x3/communication_messaging.html>`_.
+For information on the interfaces, ports, and baud rates for the ANELLO X3, see `Communication & Messaging <https://docs-a1.readthedocs.io/en/x3/communication_messaging.html>`_.

 If the auto detection fails, you can try manual connection.
 First check that the ports associated with your ANELLO unit are recognized by your computer.